Deployments & Runs

 1. Open the environment's run details

-2. If the **Approve & Apply** button is grayed out, you do not have owner permissions
+2. If the **Approve & Apply** button is grayed out, check whether it is a permission or cost quota issue:

-3. Ask a collection owner to approve the run, or request owner access from the collection's **Overview** tab under **Assigned Users**
+* **Permission**: ask a collection owner or org admin to approve the run, or request owner access from the collection's **Overview** tab under **Assigned Users**

 {% endtab %}